Americans Will Spend a Ton of Money to Spoil Their Moms on Mother’s Day

 - Flowers: $2.6 billion

 Spending on bouquets and brunch are most popular among consumers.
-Sixty-nine percent surveyed said they’ll purchase flowers, and 56% replied they’d splurge on special outings, like going to a restaurant.
+Sixty-seven percent surveyed said they’ll purchase flowers, and 55% replied they’d splurge on special outings, like going to a restaurant.

 It’s not all about giving “stuff.”
-Over a quarter (28%) of people surveyed said they’d be giving their mother an experience, like concert tickets or a hot air balloon ride.
-The survey found presents that create a special memory are most popular among young consumers under age 35.
+Thirty-nine percent of people surveyed said they’d be giving their mother presents that create a “special memory.”
+Experience gifts are most popular with people under 35.

 Here are few sweet — and affordable — gift options: